Mr-Jos/namesilo_ddns_cli/README.md

   Recommand to force fetching records or delete cache in log, if one of your DNS records have been modified in other ways.
 ```

+You can also edit the configs and settings in the head of script.